nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes about saving scores:**<br>

-* For each unique list of German phrases, only the most recent score is saved.
+* For each unique list of flashcards, only the most recent score is saved.
 If you decide to test yourself on the same list again, your previous score will be overwritten.
 * Scores are automatically saved after a quizzing round ends, and no further action on your part is needed.
 </div>